Anton Raphael Mengs: Early life

-Mengs was born on 12 March 1728, at Ústí nad Labem in the Kingdom of Bohemia, the son of Ismael Mengs, a Danish-born painter who eventually established himself at Dresden, where the court of Saxon-Polish electors and kings was.
+Mengs was born on 12 March 1728, at Ústí nad Labem in the Kingdom of Bohemia, the son of Ismael Mengs, a Danish-born painter who eventually established himself at Dresden, where the court of Electorate of Saxony and Polish-Lithuanian Commonwealth electors and kings was.
 His older sister, Therese Concordia Maron, was also a painter, as was his younger sister, Julia.

 His and Therese's births in Bohemia were mere coincidence.
 Their mother was not their father's wife; Ismael carried on a years-long affair with the family's housekeeper, Charlotte Bormann.
 In an effort to conceal the births of two illegitimate children, Ismael took Charlotte, under the pretext of "vacations", to the nearest bigger town abroad, Ústí nad Labem (90 km upstream of the Elbe river).
 At least in Anton's case, Ismael Mengs took his baby and Charlotte back to Dresden a few weeks after the birth.
 There they lived for the next 13 years.

 In 1741, Ismael moved his family from Dresden to Rome, where he copied in miniature some works of Raphael for the Elector of Saxony, which were intended for Dresden.